 Control your anger

 Anger is probably the most powerful emotion you have.
 When you’re angry, you’re capable of doing things you never even knew you could do.
 In arguments, anger is usually what causes everything to explode.
-You make an angry remark, and the next thing you know you’re on the phone speaking to some divorce attorney and family law experts planning for a divorce.
+You make an angry remark, and the next thing you know you’re on the phone speaking to some divorce lawyers or divorce attorneys and family law experts planning for a divorce.
 That may seem extreme, but things can quickly spiral out of control when you let anger get the better of you.
 You’ll say things you regret, and they’ll say things they regret, and it can be hard to reconcile after.
 So, always make efforts to keep your anger under control.
 A good rule is to always take a few seconds before you respond to anything.
 Count to five in your head and take a deep breath, this prevents your emotions from running free!
 However, if the pain is too much and you can’t bear the sadness you are going through, maybe the help of a divorce attorney to file a divorce is the answer.
-If you need help filing for a divorce, you may reach out to a divorce attorney for professional legal advice.
+If you need help filing for a divorce, you may reach out to a divorce lawyer or divorce attorney for professional legal advice.
 A family law expert can help you prepare for the legal process of divorce and/or custody agreement.

 Spend quality time together